Picking the best Verizon phone plan for your needs boils down to a simple question — how much data do you use?

 The best Verizon phone plans available now

 Pressured by rival carriers like T-Mobile, Verizon reintroduced unlimited plans in 2017, and hasn't looked back since, even expanding into four different unlimited options.
-We think the Verizon Play More plan is the best unlimited data option because it includes Disney-owned streaming services (Disney Plus, ESPN Plus and Hulu) as part of your subscription.
+We think the Verizon 5G Play More plan is the best unlimited data option because it includes Disney-owned streaming services (Disney Plus, ESPN Plus and Hulu) as part of your subscription.
 You also get a six-month trial for Apple Music.
-Additionally, Verizon has introduced a free year of Apple Arcade or Google Play Pass, depending on which streaming gaming service strikes your fancy.
+Additionally, Verizon includes Apple Arcade or Google Play Pass, depending on which streaming gaming service strikes your fancy.

 A single line of Verizon Play More costs $80 a month, which is $10 more than what you’d pay for T-Mobile’s Magenta Unlimited plan.
 (We think T-Mobile has the best unlimited data plan overall because of that lower cost and T-Mobile’s perks.)
 Thanks to escalating discounts as you add lines, a family of four would pay $180 each month for four lines of Verizon Play More.
 Verizon also gives families the option of mixing and matching its different unlimited data plans.

-It is worth highlighting that Verizon does cap data at 50GB per month on its three main unlimited plans.
+It is worth highlighting that Verizon does cap data at 50GB per month this unlimited plans.
 Go over that and Verizon can slow your speeds.
-You can however use HD video with Verizon and anyone with kids can opt for a Just Kids option with safety features and 5GB of data.
+You get 25GB of hotspot data before your speeds are slowed.

 Verizon's three other main unlimited data plans are:

-- Verizon Do More: This plan costs the same as Verizon Play More, but only features six months of Disney Plus along with the six-month trial to Apple Music.
-Discovery Plus and either Apple Arcade or Google Play Plus.
-You get 15GB of hotspot data, but there’s also 600GB of Verizon Cloud Storage, plus half-off for unlimited plans covering connected devices like tablets and watches.
+- Verizon 5G Do More: This plan costs the same as Verizon Play More, but only features six months of Disney Plus along with the six-month trial to Apple Music and either Apple Arcade or Google Play Plus.
+You get 25GB of hotspot data, but there’s also 600GB of Verizon Cloud Storage, plus half-off for unlimited plans covering connected devices like tablets and watches.
+Travelers will like the one TravelPass day per month that provides unlimited talk, text and data in more than 185 countries.

-- Verizon Get More: Verizon’s most expensive plan, at $90 a month for a single line, also comes with the most perks.
+- Verizon 5G Get More: Verizon’s most expensive plan, at $90 a month for a single line, also comes with the most perks.
 Apple Music and the entire Disney bundle are both included, as is the 600GB of cloud storage and 50% discount on connected device plans.
-Hotspot data doubles to 30GB.
-You get a year of Discovery Plus and a streaming gaming service with Get More.
+Hotspot data doubles to 50GB.
+You get the streaming gaming service subscription too, plus the cloud storage and TravelPass perks included with Do More.

-- Verizon Start Unlimited: Verizon’s cheapest unlimited option, this costs $70 a month.
-Start Unlimited customers only get six month trials to Disney Plus, a streaming gaming service and Apple Music.
+- Verizon 5G Start: Verizon’s cheapest unlimited option, this costs $70 a month.
+5G customers only get six month trials to Disney Plus, a streaming gaming service and Apple Music.
 Verizon also reserves the right to slow your speeds at any time.
-This is also the only plan where you have to pay extra — $10 a month per line — to get 5G Ultra Wideband coverage.
+Unlike Verizon's other plans that access fast Ultra Wideband 5G coverage, 5G Start only gets nationwide 5G coverage at slower speeds.

 Verizon’s prepaid plans don’t feature a lot in the way of perks, as is often the case when comparing prepaid vs. postpaid phone service.
 But Verizon's prepaid options do pack in data, especially the carrier’s 15GB plan.
 Plus, there’s a way to save even more money by sticking with Verizon for an extended period.